Akrog/cinderlib/docs/topics/metadata.rst

 *Cinder* drivers are not stateless, and the interface between the *Cinder* core code and the drivers allows them to return data that can be stored in the database.
-Some driver, that have not been updated, are even accessing the database directly.
+Some drivers, that have not been updated, are even accessing the database directly.

 Because *cinderlib* uses the *Cinder* drivers as they are, it cannot be